 Looks like i got spotted!
 Ooops!

 Not your normal everyday 2 Series.
-This was fully decked out Ac Schnitzer vehicle.
-Judging by the number of heads turned when it passed through, it seemed most people here knew their stuff!
+This was fully decked out AC Schnitzer vehicle.
+Judging by the number of heads turned and fingers pointed when it passed through, i guess most people here know their stuff!

 Then this came in!

 Bye bye E30!
-I really do want one of those, but unless i find myself a job in Germany, it remains an impossible dream!
+This car has been a dream of mine for over a decade, but unless i find myself a job in Germany, it remains an impossible dream!

-Back at our hotel, this is what greeted us as we awoke the next day.
-Pretty much the entire catalogue of AMGs on sale currently, each of them a top-of-the-line variant.
-Can you imagine a better morning greeting?
-I can’t.
+The entire catalogue of AMGs currently on sale, each of them a top-of-the-line variant.
+Can you imagine a better morning wake up call?

-Ending off this feature, here’s the Alfa Giulia Quadrifoglio driving past us as we dropped off our 5 Series press cars en route to Frankfurt Airport for our journey home!
+Ending off, here’s an Alfa Giulia Quadrifoglio driving pass us as we dropped off our 5 Series press cars en route to Frankfurt Airport for or long flight home.